reiarmenia/angular-i18n-example/README.md

 ## Internationalization With Angular & @angular/localize

-@angular/localize is a first part internationalization system for providing easy to implement translations in .xlf translation standard.
+@angular/localize is a first party internationalization system for providing easy to implement translations in .xlf translation standard.
 In order to properly use it, you must keep in mind the following patterns.

 ### 1.)
 Tagging elements for translation.